Covid-19 ‘Catch up Premium' (CUP)

 Schools’ allocations will be calculated on a per pupil basis, providing each mainstream school with a total of £80 for each pupil in years reception through to 11.

-DFE: The funding will be provided in 3 tranches.
-We will provide schools with an initial part payment in autumn 2020, based on the latest available data on pupils.
-We will then distribute a second grant payment in early 2021, based on updated pupil and place data.
-For mainstream schools, we will use the 4 to 15 pupil headcount from the October 2020 census.
+DFE: 2020-21: The funding was provided in 3 tranches.
+An initial part payment in autumn 2020, based on the latest available data on pupils.
+A second grant payment in early 2021 was based on updated pupil and place data.
+For mainstream schools, the DfE used the 4 to 15 pupil headcount from the October 2020 census.

-The second grant payment will also take account of the initial part payment made in autumn 2020 so that schools will receive a total of £46.67 per pupil.
-A further £33.33 per pupil will be paid during the summer term 2021.
+The second grant payment took account of the initial part payment made in autumn 2020 so that schools received a total of £46.67 per pupil.
+A further £33.33 per pupil was paid during the summer term 2021.

 Though funding has been calculated on a per pupil basis, schools should use the sum available to them as a single total from which to prioritise support for pupils according to their need.